elestio-examples/gophish/README.md

 3.  **Configure SMTP Settings:** You have the option to use either your own SMTP credentials or the provided credentials for sending emails.
 Below are the details for both options:

-    - **Using Provided Credentials:**

-          SMTP From: [DOMAIN]@vm.elestio.app
-          Host: 172.17.0.1:25
-          Username: <blank>
-          Password: <blank>

-    - **Using Your Own SMTP Credentials:** If you choose to use your own SMTP credentials, input the appropriate information in the fields provided.
+    - **Using Your Own SMTP Credentials:** Input the appropriate information in the fields provided.

 4.  **Save Changes:** After configuring your SMTP settings, ensure to save the changes before exiting the configuration popup.